GoogleCloudPlatform/cloud-builders/gke-deploy/doc/gke-deploy.md

   # Deploy to GKE cluster that kubectl is currently targeting.
   gke-deploy run -f configs

+  # Deploy to GKE cluster that kubectl is currently targeting without supplying any configs.
+Have gke-deploy generate base configs for your application using an image, app name, and service port.
+  gke-deploy run -i nginx -a nginx -x 80

   # Prepare only.
   gke-deploy prepare -f configs -i gcr.io/my-project/my-app:1.0.0 -a my-app -v 1.0.0 -o modified -n my-namespace